-- 1.1 Articles of Agreement made and entered into between the CONSTRUCTION LABOUR RELATIONS ASSOCIATION OF BRITISH COLUMBIA as Party of the First Part and LOCAL UNION 170 of the UNITED ASSOCIATION OF JOURNEYMEN AND APPRENTICES OF THE PLUMBING AND PIPEFITTING INDUSTRY OF THE UNITED STATES AND CANADA as Party of the Second Part; with a view of promoting the business of heating, sanitation, gas fitting, oil burning, and all pipefitting installations for the conveying of liquids and air; to organize those persons who are qualified therein in order to allow these trades to insure a standard of efficiency for the protection of the public and for those persons engaged in such businesses by establishing and maintaining of fair conditions and settling of differences which may arise between those who are Parties to this Agreement and to maintain industry peace.
+- Articles of Agreement made and entered into between CONSTRUCTION LABOUR RELATIONS ASSOCIATION OF BRITISH COLUMBIA as the Employer and UA LOCAL 170 of the UNITED ASSOCIATION OF JOURNEYMEN AND APPRENTICES OF THE PLUMBING AND PIPEFITTING INDUSTRY OF THE UNITED STATES AND CANADA as the Union; with a view of promoting the business of heating, sanitation, gas fitting, oil burning, and all pipefitting installations for the conveying of liquids and air; to organize those persons who are qualified therein in order to allow these trades to insure a standard of efficiency for the protection of the public and for those persons engaged in such businesses by establishing and maintaining of fair conditions and settling of differences which may arise between those who are Parties to this Agreement and to maintain industry peace.
 The Parties to this Agreement also intend to use training programs and new means and methods of production to increase annual available working hours, increase industry productivity and better the standard of living for all persons engaged in this industry. - 1.2 The purpose of this Agreement is to assist the Employer and their employees to maintain and increase the volume of work in the maintenance and service field of the work covered by this Agreement. - 1.3 Service contractors shall openly solicit and promote service work. - 1.4 The Parties agree to abide by the UA Standard for Excellence and UA Standard for Safety.
+These documents may be accessed by scanning the QR codes at the front of the Agreement.